Dollar at one-week high as jobs test looms - Up News Info

 That view was echoed by a Reuters poll of strategists, with most predicting a dollar fall over the next year.

-Elsewhere, the New Zealand dollar is on course for its best week since late June following a sharp drop in unemployment that all but cemented expectations of an interest rates this month.
+Elsewhere, the New Zealand dollar is on course for its best week since late June following a sharp drop in unemployment that all but cemented expectations of an interest rate hike this month.

-A path to rate hikes was also mapped out by the Bank of England on Thursday, supporting sterling, which last bought $1.3920.
+A path to rate hikes was also mapped out by the Bank of England on Thursday, supporting sterling, which fetched $1.391.

-But the firm dollar, alongside rising COVID-19 infections across Asia, is hitting emerging currencies, with the Thai baht at a three-year low.
-It has lost more than 7% in seven weeks.
-The Turkish lira meanwhile slipped 0.7% to a two-week low
+But the firm dollar, alongside rising COVID-19 infections, is hitting emerging currencies, with the Thai baht at a three-year low, down more than 7% in seven weeks.
+The Turkish lira meanwhile slipped 0.7% to a two-week low.

-(Reporting by Sujata Rao and Ritvik Carvalho in London and Tom Westbrook in Singapore; Editing by Timothy Heritage)
+(Reporting by Sujata Rao and Ritvik Carvalho in London and Tom Westbrook in Singapore; Editing by Timothy Heritage and Emelia Sithole-Matarise)

 Advertisement